camunda-community-hub/zeebe-hazelcast-exporter/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 [![Build Status](https://travis-ci.org/zeebe-io/zeebe-hazelcast-exporter.svg?branch=master)](https://travis-ci.org/zeebe-io/zeebe-hazelcast-exporter)

-Export records from [Zeebe](https://github.com/zeebe-io/zeebe) to [Hazelcast](https://github.com/hazelcast/hazelcast/).
+Export records from [Zeebe](https://github.com/camunda-cloud/zeebe) to [Hazelcast](https://github.com/hazelcast/hazelcast/).
 Hazelcast is an in-memory data grid which is used as a transport layer.

 ![How it works](how-it-works.png)

-The records are transformed into [Protobuf](https://github.com/zeebe-io/zeebe-exporter-protobuf) and added to one [ringbuffer](https://hazelcast.com/blog/ringbuffer-data-structure/).
+The records are transformed into [Protobuf](https://github.com/camunda-community-hub/zeebe-exporter-protobuf) and added to one [ringbuffer](https://hazelcast.com/blog/ringbuffer-data-structure/).
 The ringbuffer has a fixed capacity and will override the oldest entries when the capacity is reached.

 Multiple applications can read from the ringbuffer.
 The application itself controls where to read from by proving a sequence number.
 Every application can read from a different sequence.

-The Java and C# connector modules provide a convenient way to read the records from the ringbuffer.
+The Java module provide a convenient way to read the records from the ringbuffer.

 ## Usage